axellee1994/ft_transcendence/README.md

 cd ft_transcendence
 docker-compose up --build
 ```
-This will build and start the backend container.
-The backend API will be available on port 3000.
+This will build and start the complete application (both frontend and backend).
+The full application will be available at `http://localhost:3000`.

 ### Manual Setup (Development)
 #### Backend